 - Buses, trolleys and Community Shuttles link to various hubs, exchanges, SkyTrain stations and tourist destinations throughout Metro Vancouver.

 - The Aquabus provides frequent, daily passenger ferry service to all major destinations in False Creek.

-What can you do and see in 3 days
+What can you do and see in 3 days in Vancouver?

 - Granville Island Market

 - Gastown (we ate there a lot and its a great place to have a drink and people watch)

 There are numerous ways to get to Granville Island.
 I would highly recommend catching the Aquabus or the False Creek Ferry which are an inexpensive but fun way to get to Granville Island.
 The ferries run continuously from 7am to 10:30pm in the summer (8:30pm winter).

 Alternatively get there by car, bus or on foot – check out the Granville Island website for up-to-date options as well as opening times!

 There are lots of things to do and see when you get to the Island including a fantastic public market.
 We loved strolling around a checking out the beautiful produce available.